solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

       console.error(e.error.errorMessage);
       assert.strictEqual(
         e.error.errorMessage,
-        "Current SOL price is not above Escrow unlock price."
+        "Current SOL price is not above Escrow unlock price.", );
-      );
     }

+    assert(
+      didFail,
-    assert(didFail, "The withdrawal should fail when the price is below the unlock price");
+      "The withdrawal should fail when the price is below the unlock price", );
   });
 });
 ```

 If you feel confident in the testing logic, go ahead and run `anchor test` in